 - Wednesday, April 9th - FOMC Minutes.
 The minutes from the FOMC meeting in March will be released.
 Investors will parse them carefully with the question of “tapering” on their minds.
-How committed is the Fed to winding down stimulus?
-Do they really intend to raise interest rates by next year?
+How committed is the Fed to wind down stimulus?
+Do they intend to raise interest rates by next year?
 Or are there hints the Committee is wavering?

 - Friday, April 11th - Producer Price Index.
 The index is expected to confirm price inflation remains well in hand

 Clint Siegner is a Director at Money Metals Exchange, a precious metals dealer recently named "Best in the USA" by an independent global ratings group.
 A graduate of Linfield College in Oregon, Siegner puts his experience in business management along with his passion for personal liberty, limited government, and honest money into the development of Money Metals' brand and reach.
 This includes writing extensively on the bullion markets and their intersection with policy and world affairs.